brushfiretech/brushfire-legal/privacy.md

 ### Section 7 - Your Access to Your Personal Data

-If you are registered with a Service account, you can access your Personal Data at any time by signing in to the Service at [https://brushfireapp.com/signin](https://brushfireapp.com/signin) and visiting the Profile or My Orders page.
-Any Client or Customer may contact Brushfire at any time to access, update, correct, or delete Personal Data through our online help desk at [https://help.brushfireapp.com](https://help.brushfireapp.com).
+You have a right to access your Person Data stored in Brushfire.
+If you are registered with a Service account, you can access your Peresonal Data at any time by signing in to the Service at https://brushfireapp.com/signin and visiting the Profile or My Orders page.
+Any Client or Customer may contact Brushfire at any time to access, update, correct, or delete Personal Data through our online help desk at https://help.brushfireapp.com.

+We acknowledge that EU individuals have the right to access the Personal Data that we maintain about them.
+An EU individual who seeks access, or who seeks to correct, amend, or delete inaccurate Personal Data, should submit their query to our online help desk at https://help.brushfireapp.com.
+If requested to remove Presonal Data, we will respond within a reasonable timeframe.

 ### Section 8 - Data Retention

 We may retain your Personal Data as long as you are registered with a Service account or if you have been a Customer of Clients.
-You may close your account by making a written request  through our online help desk at [https://help.brushfireapp.com](https://help.brushfireapp.com).
-After closing your account, we may retain your Personal Data in accordance with the practice of legitimate business purposes of the Service or Clients.
+You may close your account by making a written request through our online help desk at https://help.brushfireapp.com.
+After closing your account, We may retain your Personal Data in accordance with the practice of legitimate business purposes of the Service or Clients.

 ### Section 9 - Use of Cookies